Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M998 P34
 </pre>

 Request a resend of line 34.

+### Notes

 In some implementations the input-handling code overwrites the incoming G Code with this when it detects, for example, a checksum error.
 Then it leaves it up to the GCode interpreter to request the resend.

 ## M999: Restart

+Restarts the firmware using a software reset.

 ### Parameters

 * *This command can be used without any additional parameters.*
-* **Bnnn** Optional CAN address of the board to restart (defaults to 0)^2^
+* **Bnnn** Optional CAN address of the board to restart (defaults to 0)
-* **Pnnn** Reset flags^1^
+* **Pnnn** Reset flags

 ### Examples
 <br>